skazi0/openhab2-addons/addons/binding/org.openhab.binding.plclogo/README.md

 ## Troubleshooting

+**LOGO! bridge will not go online**

+Be sure to have only one bridge for each LOGO! device.

-**Log shows Reader was created but no communication with LOGO! possible**
+**Log shows reader was created but no communication with LOGO! possible**

 Check TSAP values: localTSAP and remoteTSAP should not be the same.
 You have to choose different addresses.

 **openHAB is starting without errors but no reader was created for the LOGO!**

 If all configuration parameters were checked and fine, it maybe possible that the network interface of the LOGO! is crashed.
 To recover stop openHAB, cold boot your LOGO! (power off/on) and reflash the program with LOGO!
 SoftComfort.
 Then restart openHAB and check logging for a created reader.

 **RTC value differs from the value shown in LOGO!
 (0BA7)**